TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Not in the Guidebooks offers several cooking courses in Spain.
 One was too expensive for me at the time.
 Another 5-day course was close but I didn’t have the time.
 But the 1-day Spanish Cooking Course and Tour of the Boqueria Market in Barcelona was just what the aspiring chef wanted.
 Barcelona is steeped in food.
 Robert Hughes, in “Barcelona: The Grand Enchantress” says “I can’t imagine Barcelona without it.”
 But why?
 I went to find out.

-Finding and Going to the Cooking School
+Finding and Going to the Right Cooking School in Barcelona

 With Teresa’s help we had been putting together a 4-course Spanish lunch menu starting with a shot of tomato soup, a bit like a mini-gazpacho, tortilla and pa amb tomaquet, seafood paella, and crema Catalana for dessert.
 But first we went shopping.
 No frozen stuff in her kitchen.